JasperBRiedel/lc4/readme.md

 # LC4 AKA Logic Chain 4

-LC4 is miniature parser / virtual processor, capable of simple 1 bit calculations across many registers.
+LC4 is a miniature parser / virtual processor, capable of simple 1 bit calculations across many registers.

 **Warning**, this project is my very first with Rust and was designed based on a random idea in one of my notebooks. and so, lc4 serves no real purpose other than for learning and fun.